 After moving to London and studying Drama I worked with a wide variety of community, fringe and children’s theatre companies, touring both nationally and internationally.
 For sixteen years I worked with Kazzum Arts Project as a performer, writer, director, and workshop facilitator; and for five of those years I was also Joint Artistic Director of the company.

 Eventually after twenty years in London the tug of the sea became too strong to resist, so I moved to Brighton and took a three month sabbatical from work.
-I spent those three magical months immersing myself in stories at the International School of Storytelling, Emerson College.
+I spent those three magical months immersing myself in stories at the International School of Storytelling, before training as an integrative arts psychotherapist.

 I set up Roots to Riches in order to explore storytelling in all its forms, offering performances, workshops and tailor made tellings for specific events.
 I have performed in a wide variety of places from The Cambridge Folk Festival and Wakehurst Place to Waterstone’s bookshop and Hastings Castle, as well as at numerous schools and other venues.
 I have also been storyteller-in-residence at Brighton Museum and Fabrica Gallery.